Standard Components: – Mobile Agricultural Exhibits Trailer

 environment.
 Kiosks are interchangeable should a client wish information portrayed only on a few topics.

 All kiosks will have information for audiences to pick up. (e.g. recipes, fact sheets etc.).
 Mystery boxes

 - The kiosks and other education components MUST be in an area protected from the weather, either in a building or a tent with sides.
 Failure to do so will result in the display being reduced or removed entirely by ambassadors, at their discretion, to protect the display materials and ensure the safety of event visitors.

 - If possible, it is preferred that the trailer be included in the kiosks display area to provide a more effective overall display.
 If event space availability does not permit placement of the trailer with kiosks, then parking for the trailer must be provided on the grounds as close to the kiosks as possible.

 - An additional roll-off bin that opens up to display various models of farm machinery for children to play

-with within the table area.
+with within the display area.

 - The Trailer and displays will arrive on site at a time mutually agreed upon by the event organizers and